Change Data Execution Prevention settings

 of the program, you can turn off DEP for the program.
 You'll be able to use the program, but it might be vulnerable to an attack that could spread

 Open System by clicking the Start button , right-clicking Computer, and then clicking Properties.

 If you're prompted for an administrator password or confirmation, type the password or provide confirmation.

 Click the Data Execution Prevention tab, and then click Turn on DEP for all programs and services except those I select.

-Select the check box next to the program that you want to turn off DEP for, and then click OK.
+To turn off DEP for an individual program, select the check box next to the program that you want to turn off DEP for, and then click OK.

 If the program is not in the list, click Add.
-Browse to the Program Files folder, find the executable file for the program (it will have an .exe file extension), and then click Open.
+Browse to the Program Files folder, find the executable file for the program (it will have an .exe file name extension), and then click Open.